ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

     Pass additional environment variables to be set during the command execution.
     Defaults to ``None``.
 - ``force_lang: str``
-    Most of the times, it will be important to force the locale to one specific value, so that responses are consistent and, therefore, parseable.
+    It is usually important to force the locale to one specific value, so that responses are consistent and, therefore, parseable.
     Please note that using this option (which is enabled by default) overwrites the environment variables ``LANGUAGE`` and ``LC_ALL``.
     To disable this mechanism, set this parameter to ``None``.
-    In community.general 9.1.0 it was introduced a special value ``auto`` for this parameter, which will try to determine the best parseable locale for the runtime.
+    In community.general 9.1.0 a special value ``auto`` was introduced for this parameter, with the effect that ``CmdRunner`` then tries to determine the best parseable locale for the runtime.
     It should become the default value in the future, but for the time being the default value is ``C``.

 When creating a context, the additional settings that can be passed to the call are:

 - ``args_order: str``
-    Established the order in which the arguments will be rendered in the command line.
+    Establishes the order in which the arguments are rendered in the command line.
     This parameter is mandatory unless ``default_args_order`` was provided to the runner instance.
 - ``output_process: func``
     Function to transform the output of the executable into different values or formats.